gburgyan/go-rediscache/Readme.md

 To register a custom type handler, use the `RegisterTypeHandler` method.
 This method takes the type, a serializer function, and a deserializer function.

+If the type is an interface, then any object that implements that interface will match and use the provided serializer and deserializer.

 **Example:**

 ```go